 Technically, “cobbles” are rocks between approximately 2.5 and 10 inches in diameter.
-In NY cobblestone buildings, the stones are laid in neat rows (courses), with several courses to each corner stone (called a “quoin”).
+In NY cobblestone buildings, the stones are small, laid in neat rows (courses), with several courses to each corner stone (called a “quoin”).
 The quoins are often limestone blocks four to six inches thick and 12 inches by 18 inches.
 Often the entire surface of the building has an outer veneer of cobbles in lime mortar.
 This construction style developed in upstate NY between 1825 and 1860.
 According to Shelgren et al., as cited in the 1992 NRHP multiple-listing nomination:

 Two types of cobblestones are commonly found in building construction: ice-laid or field cobbles, and water-laid cobbles.
 Ice-laid cobblestones are most often found in areas of drumlins—the north-south hills that characterize areas where glaciers receded, dumping their cargo.
 Cobblestones can be found on or just below the ground surface, or can be quarried out of a drumlin, mixed with many other sizes of rock.
 Water-laid cobbles are found in areas where the cobblestones were deposited in what became and may still be a lake or stream.
 Water-laid cobbles are significantly more smooth and rounded than field cobbles, due to the polishing action of the waves.
 The shores of Lake Ontario yielded most of the water-laid cobblestones for the Central and Western New York cobblestone structures.